-35. The exact extent of the security right depends on the description of the encumbered asset in the security agreement.
-In this regard, the question arises as to whether the description of the encumbered tangible assets should be specific (for example, "my entire inventory with all associated intellectual property rights and other rights") or whether a general description ("my entire inventory") would suffice.
+- The exact extent of the security right depends on the description of the encumbered asset in the security agreement.
 As already noted (see paras.
-5-8 above), under the Guide, a description that reasonably allows the identification of the encumbered assets is sufficient (see recommendation 14, subparagraph (d)).
-It would thus seem that a general description of the encumbered tangible asset would be in line with the principles of the Guide and the reasonable expectations of the parties, with the realization that separate assets are involved.
-At the same time, key principles of law relating to intellectual property with respect to a specific description of intellectual property to be encumbered in a security agreement are accommodated.

-36. As already mentioned, a security right in a tangible asset, in connection with which an intellectual property right is used, does not extend to the intellectual property used with respect to the tangible asset, but does apply to the tangible asset itself, including those characteristics of the asset that use the intellectual property (for example, the security right applies to a television set as a functioning television set).
+5-8 above), a description of the encumbered assets "in a manner that reasonably allows their identification" is sufficiently flexible to accommodate all different situations (see recommendation 14, subparagraph (d)), as it sets a standard that could vary depending on what is a reasonable description under the relevant law and practice.
+It would thus seem that a general description of the encumbered tangible asset would be in line with the principles of the Guide and the reasonable expectations of the parties.
+At the same time, key principles of law relating to intellectual property with respect to a specific description of intellectual property to be encumbered in a security agreement would be accommodated by the law recommended in the Guide.
+In any case, if under the law recommended in the Guide, a general description of the encumbered intellectual property would be sufficient, while under law relating to intellectual property a specific description would be necessary, the latter requirement would apply to encumbered intellectual property under recommendation 4, subparagraph (b) of the Guide. - 36.
+As already mentioned (see para.
+33 above), a security right in a tangible asset, with respect to which intellectual property is used, does not extend to the intellectual property, but it does encumber the tangible asset itself, including those characteristics of the asset that use the intellectual property (for example, the security right applies to a television set as a functioning television set).
 Thus, a security right in such an asset does not give the secured creditor the right to manufacture additional assets using the intellectual property.
-Upon default, however, the secured creditor with a security right in the tangible assets could exercise the remedies recognized under secured transactions law, provided that such exercise of remedies did not interfere with rights existing under law relating to intellectual property.
-It may be that, under applicable law relating to intellectual property, the "exhaustion doctrine" (or similar concepts) might apply to the enforcement of the security right (for a discussion of enforcement issues, see A/CN.9/WG.VI/WP.39/Add.6, paras.
+Upon default, however, the secured creditor with a security right in the tangible assets could exercise the remedies recognized under secured transactions law, provided that such exercise of remedies did not interfere with rights existing under law relating to intellectual property, the "exhaustion doctrine" (or similar concepts) might apply to the enforcement of the security right (for a discussion of enforcement issues, see A/CN.9/WG.VI/WP.42/Add.5, paras.
 24-27).